avgator/avstudio-docs/docs/avstudio-editor/4-working-with-projects/4-8-setting-up-connectors/4-8-1-setting-up-mqtt/4-8-1-setting-up-mqtt.md

 | Keep Alive Timeout (seconds)  | Interval for maintaining an active connection                |

 ![New MQTT connector form with fields and Save button](./img/4-8-1-mqtt-connector-form-save.png)

+_The new MQTT connector form with all fields visible and the Save Project Settings action._

 **Step 6:** To manage connectors, use the following options:
 - Select the trash icon 🗑 to remove a connector.